mscyrie131/cyrie-weather-app/Readme.md

 # Cyrie Hannanael G. Tee - Weather App

-## How to open the Chat App in local development.
+## How to open the Weather App in local development.

 1. Download the ZIP file and then extract.